Dave-21/UPHDAS/docs/UPHDAS_Directory_Structure.md

 # UPHDAS Directory Structure, Storage, Retrieval, Compression, and Archival Plan

-This document outlines a detailed gameplan for the directory layout and responsibilities for both the **Raspberry Pi units** and the **central server** in the UPHDAS system.
+This document outlines the directory layout and responsibilities for both the **Raspberry Pi units** and the **central server** in the UPHDAS system.
 It also addresses where all files and configurations should reside and how data should be stored, synced, and archived.

 ---

-## 🌐 GitHub Repository Structure (Already Existing)
+## GitHub Repo Structure

 ```
 <repo-root>
 ├── .github/ISSUE_TEMPLATE/           # GitHub issue templates
-├── docs/                             # Project documentation (hardware, server, budget, design)
+├── docs/                             # Project documentation (hardware, server, design)
-│   ├── pi/                           # Raspberry Pi specific setup
+│   ├── pi/                           # Raspberry Pi configuration/setup/docs
-│   ├── server/                       # Server configuration and setup
+│   ├── server/                       # Server configuration/setup/docs
 │   └── ...                           # Other project docs
 ├── src/                              # Core scripts
-│   ├── common/                       # Shared Python utilities
+│   ├── common/                       # Shared Python utilities (probly just Rsync)
 │   ├── pi/                           # All Pi-side Python + Bash scripts
-│   └── server/                       # Server-side utilities & service scripts
+│   └── server/                       # Server-side utilities, Bash scripts, and web-interface
 ├── README.md
 └── requirements.txt                 # Global pip dependencies
 ```

 ---

-## 🧠 Raspberry Pi Unit Directory Layout
+## Raspberry Pi Directory Layout

 ### Base Path: `/home/pi/uphdas`